-F4.4.1.3 Electronic Tutorials
+F4.4.2.3 Online Tutorials

-How-to-guides are available online through the library home page, and tutorials for specific classes can be developed upon request.
+Numerous how-to guides are available on the library's website, and tutorials for specific courses can be developed upon request.

-F4.4.1.4 Research Guides
+F4.4.2.4 Research Guides

-The liaison librarian for each department maintains subject-specific pages highlighting important resources as well as links to relevant databases and useful online information in that field.
+The liaison librarian for each department maintains subject-specific pages highlighting important resources, including links to relevant databases and useful online information in that field.
+Course-specific guides can also be developed upon request.

-F4.4.1.5 Consultation
+F4.4.2.5 Consultation